distribusion/retailer_api_documentation/source/index.html.md

 Example: GBLONVSA - Great Britain / London / Victoria station

-When integrating and testing our API, please use the following URL: `https://api-demo.distribusion.com/retailers/v3` Documentation for the API v2 can still be found at [https://api-demo.distribusion.com/reseller/v2/docs](https://api-demo.distribusion.com/reseller/v2/docs)
+When integrating and testing our API, please use the following URL: `https://api-demo.distribusion.com/retailers/v4` Documentation for the API v2 can still be found at [https://api-demo.distribusion.com/reseller/v2/docs](https://api-demo.distribusion.com/reseller/v2/docs)
+Documentation for the API v3 can still be found at [https://api-demo.distribusion.com/retailers/v3/docs](https://api-demo.distribusion.com/retailers/v3/docs)

 # Getting Started